rasoulifarhad/elastic-stack/elasticsearch/examples/Elastic-Basic-Bxamples/example-queries.md

 ```
 ##### Bool Query

-4. Search for a book with the word “Elasticsearch” OR “Solr” in the title, AND is authored by “clinton gormley” but NOT authored by “radu gheorge”
+***4. Search for a book with the word “Elasticsearch” OR “Solr” in the title, AND is authored by “clinton gormley” but NOT authored by “radu gheorge”***

 ```json